satansdeer/satansdeer.github.com/content/legacy-posts/skills-of-an-effective-developer/index.md

 Learn how to write automated tests and make sure to master git.

 Those skills are crucial for effective collaboration.
-People often overlook them focusing on programming itself.
+People overlook them focusing on programming itself.

 <sign-up-form></sign-up-form>